nginxinc/nginx-basics-workshops/lab1/readme.md

  * Build an `NGINX Opensource Docker` image
  * Build your Workshop enviroment with Docker Compose
  * Run the NGINX OSS image
- * Run the demo NGINX web containers
  * Verify initial container build and NGINX tests
+ * Review the History and Architectrure of NGINX

 ## Pre-Requisites